AjayLiu/inspiration-jar/README.md

 ### Deployment

+#### Using Heroku:
 1. Publish the site on Heroku using continuous git integration.
 2. Enter in the environment variables (`.env`) in Heroku via [Heroku's CLI](https://devcenter.heroku.com/articles/config-vars) or through the website dashboard.

+#### Using Render:
+1. Publish the site on Render using continuous git integration.
+2. Paste the contents of your `.env` file into Render's environment tab.

 <!-- LICENSE -->
 ## License